What is Barilochetrekking.com and why is it an official site?

 What is the Trekking Registration?

 The Trekking Registration of the Nahuel Huapi National Park is free, and its purpose is to aid in the event of an emergency and to obtain information to enhance the quality of your visit.
 You can complete online here.

-The Trekking Registration of the Llao Llao Municipal Park has another form.
+The registration and payment of the entrance fee to the Llao Llao Municipal Park has another form.

 How to fill in the Trekking Registration?